rothexD/FAG-Board-Service/README.md

 By building and releasing any commit to master to dockerhub we can reach that development goes to production fast

 ## 11 Logs
-i log to console which is stdout
+i log to console using a logging framework to tdout